-The symbol "W" indicates that the student was permitted to withdraw from the course after the second (day/week) of instruction with the approval of the instructor and appropriate campus officials.
+The symbol "W" indicates that the student was permitted to withdraw from the course after the deadline to drop the course (approximately the end of the second week for full semester regular session classes) with the approval of the instructor and appropriate campus officials.
 It carries no connotation of quality of student performance and is not used in calculating grade point average or progress points.
 Undergraduate students may withdraw from no more than 18 semester units.
 The limits apply only to units attempted at the campus.

-Students may withdraw from class during the first two weeks of instruction without record of enrollment.
+Students may withdraw from most classes during the first two weeks of instruction without record of enrollment.
 After that time, students should complete all courses in which they are enrolled.

-The university authorizes withdrawal after the first two weeks of instruction and prior to the last three weeks of instruction only with the approval of the instructor and the department chair (and, in some cases, the college associate dean).
+The University authorizes withdrawal after the first two weeks of instruction and prior to the last three weeks of instruction only with the approval of the instructor and the department chair (and, in some cases, the college associate dean).
 All requests for permission to withdraw during this period and all approvals shall be made in writing on the Withdrawal Request form, which shall be filed at the Office of Admissions and Records by students or their proxies.